Saint Louis University's Center for Healthcare Ethics offers a variety of courses including foundational, elective and study-abroad courses.

 HCE 4220: Controversies in Reproductive and Pediatric Ethics

 This course examines controversial ethical issues surrounding the use of reproductive technology and medicine.
 Both pro and con perspectives are critically discussed.
 Topics include: the moral status of the human embryo, maternal-fetal conflicts, contraception, sterilization, in vitro fertilization, surrogate motherhood, prenatal screening, cloning, and the derivation of embryonic stem cells for research purposes.

 HCE 4240: Ethics and Geriatric Care (Service-learning internship)

 This course is designed to introduce undergraduate students to the ethics and practice of geriatric medicine and the spiritual dimensions of end-of-life care.
 In addition to weekly seminar discussions, students will spend three hours each week volunteering, shadowing and engaging with residents at Beauvais Manor on the Park.
 In large part, seminar discussion will proceed from the students’ experiences at Beauvais, likely reflecting on issues such as the human experience of death and dying, meaning and transcendence, suffering and hope, and relationships at the end of life.
 In addition, discussion will integrate issues encountered in various fictional narratives of death and dying, assigned throughout the course.
-Note: This course has specific GPA and eligibility requirements for registration including: 3.0 overall GPA, 3.0 math/science GPA, drug screen, TB test, background check and flu shot.
-Because some of these requirements take time to complete, you should contact Cynthia McKenna as soon as you think you might be interested in registering for the course.
+Note: This course requires a drug screen, TB test, background check and flu shot.
+Because some of these requirements take time to complete, you should contact Adrienne McCarthy as soon as you think you might be interested in registering for the course.

 HCE 4250: Law and Bioethics